inversify/InversifyJS/wiki/testing.md

 });
 ```

-## Automock: Simplifying Unit Testing
+## Unit Tests using Automock

-### Streamlining Mock Creation
+Automock is a stand-alone unit testing library.
+It improves the unit testing process by offering a virtual,

-Automock stands out as a tool that simplifies the process of creating mocks in unit tests.
-It's about efficiency and
+isolated environment and automated mock generation, allowing for the creation of efficient test suites and
-focus, allowing you to concentrate on the unit under test without the overhead of manually setting up mocks and stubs.
+an overall enhanced testing experience.

 #### Setting Up Automock with InversifyJS

 Integrating Automock with InversifyJS involves a few straightforward steps.
-You'll need to install `@automock/jest`
+You'll need to install
-or `@automock/sinon`, along with the InversifyJS adapter `@automock/adapters.inversify`.
+`@automock/jest` or `@automock/sinon`, along with the InversifyJS adapter `@automock/adapters.inversify`.

 For Jest: